 Overall, the court found that Dish was responsible for more than 57 million calls that violated telemarketing rules.
 While, your call center might not handle that level of high volume calling – a warning stated by acting FTC chief Maureen Ohlhausen to all call center operations should have every business re-evaluating and assessing their level of compliance today; “The outcome of this case shows companies will pay a hefty price for violating consumers’ privacy with unwanted calls.”

-Whether you have your own call center or use a BPO, the key takeaway from this case is liability; as Dish Network will find itself paying off the fines for the violations of their third party call centers.
+Whether you have your own call center or use a BPO for lead generation, the key takeaway from this case is about liability; as Dish Network will find itself paying off the fines for the violations of their third party call centers.
 No matter the type of call center you run, your business will be found liable if it fails to be compliant.
 In Dish’s official appeal letter they stated the violations made by their third-party call centers were made unbeknownst to the company , “Dish is being held responsible for telemarketing activities conducted by independent third-parties, including in circumstances where such third-parties intentionally hid their telemarketing efforts from Dish.”

 What does call center compliance look like in 2017?